 After that, I decided that it was time to get rid of the rash and make the changes necessary to end this miserable itching.

 I quickly found that I needed to cut out all grains (rash got worse and made my stomach hurt) and on the one day that I cheated with half a pretzel and half a hamburger bun, I was in terrible stomach pain for the rest of the day and the next morning.
 No gluten for me, thanks.

 In addition to the rash, I’ve also struggled with depression, fatigue and almost-daily stomach pain.
 So, in addition to cutting out irritating foods, I’m also adding in a good probiotic to help restore my normal gut flora and cod liver oil for the vitamin A and D.

 Did I just pull all of this stuff out of the blue?
 No. Much of what I learned came from the GAPS diet, a dietary treatment plan developed by a British doctor to help heal her son of autism.

 The diet also works for people with depression, asthma, schizophrenia, Celiacs, eczema, Candidiasis and more illnesses.

 So why am I sharing this with you?
 It took me hours and hours of searching and lots of prayer to learn that I’m suffering because of a damaged gut and that this rash is a symptom of that.
 I want to help anyone out there who is in the same boat, sick of being misdiagnosed and desperate for relief.

-Update 10/2012: The rash is gone.
-After much experimentation, I know that the rash comes with gluten, sugar, corn and milk.
-However, after implementing the suggestions listed in the GAPS diet book, I can eat small amounts of wheat with no issues.
+Update: The rash is gone.
+After much experimentation, I know that the rash comes with gluten, sugar, corn and milk (though I can eat yogurt, cheese and butter).
+However, after implementing the above suggestions, particularly the Lifelong Vitality Pack, I can eat small amounts sourdough bread with no issues.
 I also can eat natural sweeteners.